 The adopted methodology is an extension from the multiregional SAM model for Southwest Alaska developed by Seung, Waters, and Taylor (2019) (see IPHC-2021-ECON-03 for details on adopted methodology) and draws on a few decades' worth of experience in developing IO models with applications to fisheries (see IPHC-2021-ECON-01).
 Model description can be also found in the economic study section of the IPHC website.
+The complete model documentation (project report) is available as an information paper for the AM098 (IPHC-2022-AM098-INF04).

-Table 1 Industries and commodities considered in the PHMEIA and PHMEIA-r models.
+Table 1: Industries and commodities considered in the PHMEIA and PHMEIA-r models.

+- - •

 Industry Primary commodity produced

 1 Pacific halibut fishing Pacific halibut

 2 Other fish and shellfish fishing Other fish and shellfish (1)

 3 Agriculture and natural resources (ANR) Agriculture and natural resources

 4 Construction Construction

 5 Utilities Utilities

 6 Pacific halibut processing Seafood

 7 Other fish and shellfish processing Seafood

 8 Food manufacturing (excluding seafood Food (excluding seafood) (2)

 manufacturing)

 9 Manufacturing (excluding food manufacturing) Manufactured goods (excluding food)

 10 Transport Transport

 11 Wholesale Wholesale

 12 Retail Retail

 13 Services (including public administration) Services (including public administration)

 14 Saltwater charter sector (3) Saltwater fishing trips

 Notes: (1)In the case of Canada, other fish and shellfish commodity includes, besides wild capture production, also aquaculture output produced by the aquaculture industry that is a part of the ANR industry.
 Other fish and shellfish processing industry in the USA component, on the other hand, draws more on the ANR commodity that includes aquaculture output.
 However, this misalignment between model components is not concerning as linking these is based on the trade of aggregated seafood commodity.
 (2)There is a slight misalignment between model components related to the allocation of beverage and tobacco manufacturing products that, in some cases, are considered non-durable goods and lumped with the food commodity.
 In the case of the USA component, this misalignment is corrected with the use of additional data available from the Annual Survey of Manufactures (ASM) (US Census, 2021).
 (3)Saltwater charter sector extension included in PHMEIA-r model.
-Model results rely on the estimated share of the sector output that directly depends on Pacific halibut..
+Model results rely on the estimated share of the sector output that directly depends on Pacific halibut.